open-cluster-management-io/lab/README.md

 - `image-push`: Push all container images.
 - `image-manifest`: Create multi-architecture manifests for all images.
 - `image-manifest-annotate`: Annotate multi-architecture manifests for all images.
+- `image-manifest-push`: Push finalized image manifests for all images.

 #### Dockerfiles